idroot45/catetan/_posts/2019-11-09-liverpool-england-and-joe-gomez:-the-uncomfortable-truth.md

 ### Club vs. Country
 <!---
-Liverpool, England - Sunday, June 10, 2007: The Liverpool skyline featuring the Liver Buildings.
-(Pic by David Rawcliffe/Propaganda)
+{% include figure image_path="" caption="Liverpool, England - Sunday, June 10, 2007: The Liverpool skyline featuring the Liver Buildings. _(Pic by David Rawcliffe/Propaganda)_" %}
 -->
 Given the long-running acrimony, it should come as no surprise to hear national pride is somewhat lacking in Liverpool.
 Many who saw beyond the politics and got behind the England team were disillusioned at the sight and sound of John Barnes being booed in the 1980s.
 Indeed Gomez isn’t the first.